acutkosky/loadit/README.md

     ):
 ```
 The arguments are:
-* `create_it`: this is either an iterable, or a function that takes no arguments and returns a new iterable.
+* `create_it`: this is a function that takes no arguments and returns a new iterable (that is, it is possible to do `for x in create_it():`).
 * `root_dir`: this is where we will stash iterations on the file system.
 If you instantiate a new `LoadIt` instance
 with the same `root_dir`, then either `create_it` should return the same iterator, or you can set `create_it` to `None`
 and simply use the cached data directly.
 * `max_shard_length`: Each file (a "shard") stored in the `root_dir` directory will contain at most this many iterations.
+You can also specify a string ending in `mb`, such as `32mb`.
+Then, the size of the shards will be approximately the given number of megabytes.
+Note that this approximation is based on the size of the first 128 iterations, and so may be poor if there is high variation in iteration size.
 * `max_cache_size`: We will keep at most this shards in RAM at once.
 * `max_workers`: This is the number of worker threads that will be spawned to write shards.
 * `memory_limit`: The total size of all shard files stored in `root_dir` will be at most this many bytes.